Denied, Delayed, Discriminated: My Mother’s Healthcare Experience as a Person with BlindnessPublished on

 When I was about 8-years old, my mom, who is blind, and I went shopping together.
 We entered a jewelry store, and the man from behind the counter abruptly met us near the door.
 He told us to leave, warning that, “dogs” (her service dog) were not permitted.

 Then, he added, “You cannot afford anything in this store anyway.”

 We were not only denied access, I witnessed my mom being outright discriminated against, degraded and having her dignity removed.
 I saw first-hand just how much things needed to change.

-As a professional in the ADA compliance industry, I am well-versed in the requirements that organizations are supposed to follow, and the rights and responsibilities of people who have a disability.
+As a professional in the ADA compliance industry, I know the requirements that organizations must follow, and the rights and responsibilities of people who have a disability.

 However, I recently learned the reality that people often face when attempting to access these mandated services.

 My mom is a strong and independent woman.
-She is a college graduate, a published author and she has been totally blind since before I was born.
+She is a college graduate, a published author and has been completely blind since before I was born.
 She is by no means someone who gives up easily, and she is well aware of her rights.

-When she called to notify me that a local hospital system didn’t provide accessible services, I was taken aback.
-I assured her she must be mistaken, and I contacted the hospital system myself.
+My mom called to notify me that a local hospital system didn’t provide accessible services.
+I was taken aback.
+I assured her she must be mistaken and contacted the hospital system myself.

 ADA compliance starts with communication.